brucou/movie-search-app/article/article.md

 The `(GIVEN, WHEN, THEN)` BDD triples can be written formulaically as `actions = f(state, event)`.
  We will call `f` the reactive function associated to the behaviour.
 In any of the equations we will write in what follows, keep in mind that any function mentioned is a mathematical function, which can be implemented programmatically by means of a pure function.
-Here is a partial mapping :
+Here is a partial mapping:

 | state | event | actions |
 |---|---|---|